adopted-ember-addons/ember-data-factory-guy/README.md

     // from the user definition in: "Declaring sequences in sequences hash" section.

     funny_user: {
-      type: function(f) { return 'funny '  + f.name }
+      style: function(f) { return 'funny '  + f.name }
     }
   });

   var json = FactoryGuy.build('funny_user');
   json.name = 'User1'
-  json.type = 'funny User1'
+  json.style = 'funny User1'

   var user = store.makeFixture('funny_user');
   user.get('name') // => 'User2'
-  user.get('type') // => 'funny User2'
+  user.get('style') // => 'funny User2'

 ```

-*Note the type attribute was built from a function which depends on the name
+*Note the style attribute was built from a function which depends on the name
  and the name is a generated attribute from a sequence function*